Kotti/kotti_navigation/README.rst

 which will put the context as a label in the first item of the nav list, along with a colon.
-If the current context is "Animals" and the children are "Dogs" and "Cats", the nav list would be: Animals: Dogs Cats, as navpills, with only Dogs and Cats showing as active.
+If the current context is "Animals" and the children are "Dogs" and "Cats", the nav list would be: Animals: Dogs Cats, as navpills.

 You can exclude specific content types from the whole navigation structure.
 If you not want to show images in the navigation at all,